raspberrypilearning/gpio-music-box/en/step_3.md

 --- /task ---

 --- task ---
-Save this file in you `gpio-music-box` directory.
+Save this file in your `gpio-music-box` directory.
 --- /task ---

 --- task ---